 9. Build a Firing Range

-Another idea is to place ping pong balls on top of open disposable water bottles.
+• Place ping pong balls on top of open disposable water bottles.
 Fill the bottles with water or sand to help them stay in place.
 Kids can try shooting the balls without toppling over the bottles.

-Spinning Nerf targets are also fun to make and play with.
-Buy a trifold cardboard display.
-Cut rectangular openings in the center of the cardboard.
-Then, wrap the cut edges with duct tape to help them hold up.
+Use a large cardboard section or buy a trifold display (this will look tidier).
+Cut rectangular openings in the center of the board, then wrap the cut edges with duct tape to help them hold up.

 10. Have Training Games

-One of the most entertaining things to do at an army theme party is to hold various training games.
 A tug-of-war is an easy activity to get everyone involved.
 Place a long rope on the ground.
 You can knot it at various sections to make it easier for the kids to hold onto.
 Put a cone a fair distance away from each end of the rope.

 Divide the party into teams, and have each one line up at the rope.
 On the count of three, everyone picks up the rope and begins tugging.
 The first team to knock over their cone wins.